Hausdorff dimension of the arithmetic sum of self-similar sets: Preliminaries and Main results

-Now we state the first main result. {\value{Example}} \begin{Theorem} $K_1+K_2$ is either a self-similar set or an attractor of some infinite iterated function system.
-More precisely, if the cardinality of Matchings is finite, we then have that $K_1+K_2$ is a self-similar set.
-Otherwise \end{Theorem} {\value{Theorem}} \begin{Remark} A minor modification enables us to prove following stronger results: for any $n\in \mathbb{N}^{+}$ and any $\{K_i\}^{n}_{i=1}$, $K_1+K_2+\cdots+ K_n=\{\sum_{i=1}^{n}x_i:x_i\in K_i\}$ is either a self-similar set or a unique attractor of some IIFS, where $\{K_i\}^{n}_{i=1}$ are generated by the similitudes of $S$. \end{Remark} \begin{Remark} In \cite{MO}, Mendes and Oliveira proved that for the homogeneous Cantor sets, there are five possible structures for the sum.
-However, for the self-simialr sets we consider, we may find only two structures, i.e. either a self-similar set or an attractor of some IIFS. \end{Remark} We have an interesting corollary of Theorem \ref{Structure}. {\value{Theorem}} \begin{Corollary} Let $F_1$ and $F_2$ be the self-similar sets with IFS's $\{r_ix+a_i\}^{n}_{i=1}$ and $\{r_j^{'}x+b^{'}_j\}^{m}_{j=1}$, if $0<r_i, r^{'}_j<1$ for any $ 1\leq i \leq n $ and $ 1\leq j \leq m$, then
+Now we state the first main result. \begin{Theorem} $K_1+K_2$ is either a self-similar set or an attractor of some infinite iterated function system.
+More precisely, if the cardinality of Matchings is finite, then $K_1+K_2$ is a self-similar set.
+When the cardinality is infinitely countable, we have \end{Theorem} \begin{Remark} A minor modification enables us to prove the following stronger result: for any $n\in \mathbb{N}^{+}$ and any $\{K_i\}^{n}_{i=1}$, $K_1+K_2+\cdots+ K_n=\{\sum_{i=1}^{n}x_i:x_i\in K_i\}$ is either a self-similar set or a unique attractor of some IIFS, where $\{K_i\}^{n}_{i=1}$ are generated by the similitudes of $S$.
+In \cite{MO}, Mendes and Oliveira proved that for the homogeneous Cantor sets, there are five possible structures for the sum.
+However, in our setting we may find only two structures, i.e. $K_1+K_2$ is either a self-similar set or an attractor of some IIFS. \end{Remark} We have an interesting corollary of Theorem \ref{Structure}. \begin{Corollary} Let $F_1$ and $F_2$ be the self-similar sets with IFS's $\{r_ix+a_i\}^{n}_{i=1}$ and $\{r_j^{'}x+b^{'}_j\}^{m}_{j=1}$, if $0<r_i, r^{'}_j<1$ for any $ 1\leq i \leq n $ and $ 1\leq j \leq m$, then

 \end{Corollary}